ElifUskuplu/elifuskuplu.github.io/_pages/about.md

 **Projects**

+6) Narya: A proof assistant for higher-dimensional type theory (as a contributor), Avaliable on [Github](https://github.com/gwaithimirdain/narya).

+5) PrimeNumberTheoremAnd: Formalization of the Prime Number Theorem in Lean4 (as a contributor)}, Avaliable on [Github](https://github.com/AlexKontorovich/PrimeNumberTheoremAnd).

+4) Combinatorial Designs Formalization in Lean4, with Eric Jonathan Wang.

-1) Formalization of 2LTT & Univalence Principle in Agda - Available on [Github](https://github.com/ElifUskuplu/2LTT-Agda).
+3) Formalization of 2LTT & Univalence Principle in Agda - Available on [Github](https://github.com/ElifUskuplu/2LTT-Agda).

 2) Univalent mathematics in Agda (as a contributor) - Available on [Github](https://github.com/UniMath/agda-unimath).

-3) Simply Typed Lambda Calculus with de Bruijn Indices in Lean4 - Available on [Github](https://github.com/ElifUskuplu/Stlc_deBruijn).
+1) Simply Typed Lambda Calculus with de Bruijn Indices in Lean4 - Available on [Github](https://github.com/ElifUskuplu/Stlc_deBruijn).